Repairs

 Contact your landlord

 If the repairs you need are serious, we may serve your landlord an official notice.
-It’s an offence not to obey an order to improve the building.
-Your landlord could be fined if they do not do the repairs we order.
+It is an offence not to obey an order to improve the building and your landlord could be fined if they do not do the repairs we order.

 Contact you about our action